Healthdirect Free Australian health advice you can count on.

 Key facts

-• Prostate specific antigen is a protein made by the prostate in males.
+• Prostate specific antigen (PSA) is a protein made by the prostate in males.

-• PSA levels are used to monitor prostate cancer.
+• PSA levels in your blood can be used to monitor prostate cancer and other prostate conditions.

 • If you have prostate symptoms or other risk factors, the PSA test can be useful.